 - Remove the water from the heat

-- Leave the water until it is cool enough to rinse with but is still warm.
+- Leave the water until it is cool enough to rinse, it should be hot to warm.

-- When the water is at the correct temperature add 1 teaspoon of salt and gently stir until completely dissolved.
+- When the water is at a comfortable and safe temperature add 1/2 teaspoon of salt and gently stir until completely dissolved.

-- Dissolve 2 teaspoons of baking soda in the salty water (Optional).
+- Dissolve 1/2 teaspoon of baking soda in the salty water (Optional).

 - Use this saline solution by gargling with it.
 Do not swallow.

-- This solution should be made fresh every time you use it.
+- Discard any solution that remains.
+It should be made fresh every time you use it.

 2. Use An Ice Compress And Elevate.